thorning/node-mailchimp/README.md

 }, callback)
 ```

-`path` can be given either exactly as in the mailchimp documentaton (`"/campaigns/{campaign_id}"`) and `path_params` specifying id values, or as a string with path parameters already substituded, and no `path_params`
+`path` can be given either exactly as in the mailchimp documentation (`"/campaigns/{campaign_id}"`) and `path_params` specifying id values, or as a string with path parameters already substituted, and no `path_params`

-For each request method, convinience calls exists to default to that method:
+For each request method, convenience calls exists to default to that method:
 ```javascript
 mailchimp.get({}, cb)
 mailchimp.post({}, cb)